Causal chiral 2-form electrodynamics: Introduction

 \section{Introduction}

 The free-field equations of six-dimensional (6D) chiral 2-form electrodynamics are equivalent to a self-duality condition on the 3-form field-strength of a 2-form gauge potential.
 These 6D field equations are conformal, like the 4D Maxwell equations, but with plane-wave solutions that have three (rather than two) independent polarisations.
-One reason for interest in chiral 2-form electrodynamics is that it has superconformal extensions for both $(1,0)$ and $(2,0)$ supersymmetry \cite{Howe:1983fr}, and another is that the low-energy effective action for the M5-brane is closely related to a particular nonlinear version of $(2,0)$-supersymmetric chiral 2-form electrodynamics \cite{Howe:1996yn,Perry:1996mk,Pasti:1997gx,Howe:1997fb,Howe:1997vn,Bandos:1997ui}.
+One reason for interest in chiral 2-form electrodynamics is that it has superconformal extensions for both $(1,0)$ and $(2,0)$ 6D-supersymmetry \cite{Howe:1983fr}, and another is that the low-energy effective action for the M5-brane is closely related to a particular {\sl nonlinear} $(2,0)$-supersymmetric theory of chiral 2-form electrodynamics \cite{Howe:1996yn,Perry:1996mk,Pasti:1997gx,Howe:1997fb,Howe:1997vn,Bandos:1997ui}.